apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Shakira: Singer settles Spanish tax fraud case with €7.5m fine**
+**Suspect found dead after a teenager and 3 women killed in Memphis**

-You can read more about it [here](https://www.bbc.com/news/entertainment-arts-67472496).
+You can read more about it [here](https://thehill.com/homenews/4317299-suspect-found-dead-after-a-teenager-and-3-women-killed-in-memphis/).

 ## Requirements
 - Python 3.8